-By Piero G. Delprete (Aug 2022)
+Piero G. Delprete

 The fourth largest family of flowering plants, with 600-650 genera and more than 13,000 species.
-A predominantly tropical family with a few genera in temperate regions, with woody climbers.
-Climbers are represented by 32 genera and a total of 260 species occurring in a wide range of habitats, including moist, wet or dry forests, scrublands, savannas, and sometimes open disturbed biomes; 0-2,400 m elevation.
+A predominantly tropical family with a few genera in temperate regions; 217-220 genera and more than 5,000 species in the Neotropics.
+These are most commonly terrestrial, rarely epiphytic, rheophytic, semi-aquatic (amphibious) or aquatic, presenting a wide range of habits, such as herbs, shrubs, small to large trees, and herbaceous to woody climbers.
+Climbers are represented by 31 genera and a total of 259 species occurring in a wide range of habitats, including moist, wet or dry forests, scrublands, savannas, and sometimes open disturbed biomes; 0-2,400 m elevation.